 Your Beard Routine

 In addition to diet and hormones, there are other things you can change about your routine.
-From using hair growth products to taking supplements for hair growth.
+From using beard growth products to taking supplements for hair growth.
 Men with slower-growing beards have found several ways to get a full and complete beard, even if they started off with a nonexistent or patchy beard.

 Shaving doesn’t necessarily increase facial hair growth.
 In fact, hair may become more brittle and thinner in areas.
 Currently, it’s inconclusive whether shaving leads to more hair growth in some men or not.